-MAJOR COURSES Qtr. hrs. credit Clock hours NUR100 Fundamentals of Nursing 5 132
+MAJOR COURSES Qtr. hrs.
+Clock credit hours

 Students learn the components of nursing and the application of techniques and procedures to provide care to patients.
 Topics include introduction to nursing skills, principles of basic nutrition, basic therapeutic techniques, assessment and communication skills, and advanced therapeutics.
 Hands-on demonstration, practice, and validation of skills are conducted in the nursing lab.